 Combined vs Separate Policies

 You can buy buildings and contents insurance as a combined single policy or as two separate policies from different providers.
-In most cases, combined is the right choice:
+In most cases, combined is the right call:

 Usually best